Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Introduction

-We find that the mandate increased the short-run vaccination rate by 9.3 percentage points (p.p.), or 12.7\%, among students of the correct date-of-birth range to be in Year-12.
-This is a lower-bound estimate, as the target population of the mandate is \textit{students who would have attended the Leavers party absent the mandate}, and this is likely a sub-group of the above.
-Our dynamic analysis shows that the short-run effect is entirely driven by pulling forward future vaccinations.
-Students responding to the mandate pulled their vaccination forward as much as 46 to 80 days\footnote{ This depends on whether one prefers taking a statistical inference approach or takes population-level vaccination rates as the true rates.
-For Year-11 and Year-12 students, vaccination rates were 90.5 and 94.9 percent at 46 days since the policy deadline, and 98.2 and 98.7 percent 80 days since the policy deadline, respectively.}, making this policy an efficient tool for accelerating vaccination campaigns.
+We find that the mandate increased the short-run vaccination rate by 9.3 percentage points (p.p.), or 12.7\%, among students of the correct date-of-birth range to be in Year 12.
+Our dynamic analysis shows that the short-run effect is entirely driven by pulling forward future vaccinations, or equivalently, that the mandate did not induce new vaccinations\textemdash nor discouraged vaccination.
+Students responding to the mandate pulled their vaccination forward as much as 80 days\footnote{ This is true if one, as we do, takes population-level vaccination rates as the true rates.
+If one prefers taking a statistical inference approach, 46 days is the correct value.
+Note that, for Year 11 and Year 12 students, vaccination rates were 90.5 and 94.9 percent at 46 days since the policy deadline, and 98.2 and 98.7 percent 80 days since the policy deadline, respectively.}, making this policy an efficient tool for accelerating vaccination campaigns.

-These findings are of general interest, given that WA's successful elimination strategy likely led to higher levels of ``complacency''\textemdash a component of vaccine hesitancy \citep{Bedford2018}\textemdash among the public compared to other countries experiencing a greater COVID-19 prevalence.
-In other words, the literature shows that individuals who do not witness the consequences of an infectious disease tend to underestimate the risks associated with an infection and hence see vaccinating as unnecessary \citep[e.g., see][]{Schmid2017, Liu2021, Hofmann2023}.
-In this sense, WA's new cases in the low single digits (when not zero) would have fostered this false perception of security.
-Our work shows that this type of mandate is strong enough to overcome such barriers to vaccinating.
+Theoretically, we develop a simple model of vaccination decisions under present bias and time-limited mandates\textemdash an extension of \cite{ODonoghueRabin1999}'s seminal work.
+This model can be applied to any vaccine mandate that includes a deadline in a strict sense\textemdash e.g., vaccination is required by a set date in order to prevent termination from employment, or exclusion from one-off events\textemdash but also in a loose sense, i.e. any mandate with an enforcement date\textemdash enforcement dates act as deadlines.
+In this latter sense, it covers virtually any vaccine mandate.
+We first use our model to explain what likely generated the null-induction result in our working example, then to explore, in general, how its variables shape the size and composition of the uptake effect.
+We draw general lesson on mandate design.